Refugee-Learning-Accelerator/rla-course-central/challenge3/Project/project.md

 * In the future, the AR and the Android app would be in one application on the users phone.
 * We would also have wanted to add a place where he could see the video again in his inventory.
 We don't want the user to go every time into AR mode to see the video
 * Do more than one video for the same concept in order to show the bite-sized learning approach.
 That way when the user comes another day and scans again he gets another lesson.
+* To show you the recordings of the different phrases in the app.
+You can see the recordings [here](https://gitlab.refugeelearning.site/rla/BeirutByByte/team-template/tree/master/challenge3/Project/Audio%20files%20Each%20line)